zarqman/scheddy/README.md

 Fixed time tasks are comparable to cron-style scheduling.
 Times will be interpreted according to the Rails default TZ.

+By default `run_at` and `run_when` will automatically catch up missed tasks.
+Scheddy does this by maintaining a record of the last run.
+If one or more runs was missed, it will run _once_ immediately.
+Multiple misses will still only be run once.
+Set `track_runs false` to disable catch-ups.

 #### Intervals: `run_every`

 Intervals are similar to cron style `*/5` syntax, but one key difference is the cycle is calculated based on Scheddy's startup time.

 To avoid all tasks running at once, interval tasks are given an initial random delay of no more than the interval length itself.
 For example, a task running at 15 second intervals will be randomly delayed 0-14 seconds for first run.
 It will then continue running every 15 seconds.

+By default, tiny interval tasks (those under 15 minutes) do not track last run or perform catch-ups, but longer interval tasks (>= 15 minutes) do.
+This is because tiny intervals will re-run soon anyway and it reduces database activity.
+Set `track_runs true|false` to override.